 Our niece who used to travel by train home (four hours) on weekends from her university in Kerala once complained about ogling and eve teasing by some young male co-travellers, which used to irritate her a lot.
 Here the victim and the perpetrators, both have no concept of utilising dead time.
 I advised her that reading would divert her attention from the ogling Romeos, many of whom, would get intimidated just by the sight of a girl with an English book (for obvious reasons) and she on the other hand, would gain knowledge, improve her vocabulary and enhance language skills.
 After a month she reported success.
 Now, after five years of my advice, she still continues to carry a book with her during travels and I must say that she has evolved into young woman with good general awareness.

 The result of a study by Kingston University, London, showed that book readers were more empathetic than those who mainly watched television.
-Television viewers were in fact found have more anti-social behaviour than others.
+While watching a movie or a television show based on a book, one perceives it from the angle the director wants the viewer to perceive it, whereas while reading a book one has the liberty to pause when needed, make assumptions and perceive it the way the reader wants.
+Television viewers were in fact found to have more anti-social behaviour than others.
 It is interesting to note that amongst readers, fiction readers showed the best social skills; comedy readers were the best at relating to people; Romance and drama lovers were the most empathetic and most skilled at seeing things through other’s eyes.

 Good readers make great leaders.
 Abraham Lincoln had only one year of formal education, but his reading made up for the rest.
 Roosevelt was believed to have read two books a day.
 Thomas Jefferson had one of the most exhaustive personal libraries of his time.
 Bill Gates reads about 50 books a year and as per him “Reading is absolutely essential to success.”
 Even in the military profession, I have observed that those who rise to the top rungs of the hierarchy possess varied qualities of the head and heart, but reading invariably is a common denominator.